s4m111h/Booking-Appointment-in-TLScontact/README.md

   -v, --verbose              verbose mode
 ```

-*The country code and city code could be found in the TLScontact url.*
+_The country code and city code could be found in the TLScontact url._

 ## To-Do:

 * Add booking appointment function (the appointment can't be canceled by ourselves, averse to test)
-* Replace sleep with Emmm for saving CPU...
+* Class and pyc

 _Coded for 🍳🍳_